Classic savings mistakes: not switching, ignoring small banks & more

 A Cash ISA can shield your savings from tax, but a Stocks and Shares ISA will likely offer better returns in the long term.

-Worryingly, there were rumours that the Government may slash this to £4,000 in this week’s Spring Statement, but luckily it seems these plans have been shelved.
+Worryingly, there are rumours that the Government may slash this to £4,000 in November's Autumn Budget.

 Sadly, we all need to consider the solvency of banks – a fact highlighted by the 2008 financial crisis.